 You can still catch this great deal at GeekBuying.

 The Kugoo S1 Pro comes with a full warranty on most parts for 12 months.
 For the battery and charger, it’s 6 months.

-Wearing parts like the handlebar grip and the saddle have a 14-day warranty.
+Wearing parts like the handlebar grip and the saddle have a 14-day return policy.